Journal of Advanced Nursing

 The Editors welcome papers that advance knowledge and understanding of all aspects of nursing and midwifery care, research, practice, education and management.
 All papers must have a sound scientific, theoretical or philosophical base.

-Manuscripts are then checked for their adherence to JAN author guidelines and for their similarity to other sources (using iThenticate).
+Manuscripts are checked for their adherence to JAN author guidelines and for their similarity to other sources (using iThenticate).
 Manuscripts not conforming to JAN author guidelines will be returned or rejected; manuscripts showing substantial similarity to other sources will be referred to the Editor-in-Chief.

 The Editors retain the right to modify the style of a contribution but major changes will be agreed with the author(s) and author(s) are asked to check the final page proofs.